bryanluu/GRID-arcade/README.md

 ![GIF footage of the Boids program](images/GRID_boids.gif)

-You can adjust the input calibratin, if something feels off:
+You can adjust the input calibration, if something feels off:

 ![GIF footage of the Calib program](images/GRID_calib.gif)